nus-cs2103-AY1920S2/duke/docs/README.md

 Format: `sortDes`

 ### 10. Saving the data
-The lists are automatically saved in a txt file and loaded everytime the programme starts.
+The tasks are automatically saved in a txt file and loaded everytime the programme starts.

 ### 10. Exit the programme
 The window will be closed if the user enters "bye".